inesoaresilva/my-website/data/post/working-remotely-from-cape-verde.md

 ### Being a Woman & Staying Alone

 I definitely look like a tourist there and that doesn't help.
 Every time I would go back home alone during the day, I would hear guys shouting every minute.
-Some of my favorite punchlines were 'I like your mouth' or when they would do just noises 🙃
+Some of my favorite punchlines were 'You have a beautiful mouth' or when they would do just noises 🙃

 Other foreign women that were there experienced the same.

 I never felt in danger but they could be very weird and inappropriate if you wouldn't put a barrier.

-Some moments even make me laugh now - one time at night in a street in front of a bar, there was a guy that started smelling the hair of one of our friends & another situation happened to me when I was doing a workout alone at the beach and a guy sat next to me and starts making noises as if he was calling a dog 😐😠
+Some moments even make me laugh now - one time at night in a street in front of a bar, there was a guy that started smelling the hair of one of our friends & another situation happened to me when I was doing a workout alone at the beach and a guy sat next to me and started making noises as if he was calling a dog 😐😠

-<span class="yellow-underline">My thoughts about Nomadic Lifestyle</span>
+<h2><span>My thoughts about Nomadic Lifestyle</span></h2>

 For five months, I lived a nomadic lifestyle.